webix-hub/gitbook-webix-jet/details/subviews.md

 }
 ```

-The method receives two parameters:
+The **urlChange** method receives two parameters:

 * the view UI
 * the URL

 #### ready(view,url)

-**ready** is called when the current view and all its subviews are rendered.
+**ready** is called when the current view and all its subviews have been rendered.
 For instance, if the URL is changed to *a/b*, the order in which view class methods are called is the following:

 ```
 config a